ioccc-src/winner/faq.md

 - leaving the remark section empty.

-### <a name="faq2_1"></a>FAQ 2.2: Why don't you publish non-winners?
+### <a name="faq2_1"></a>FAQ 2.2: Why don't you publish entries that do not win?

 Because the publication on the IOCCC site **_IS_** the award!
-Anyone is free to put their IOCCC hopefuls, lookalikes and/or non-winners on their web page for everyone to see.
+Anyone is free to put their IOCCC hopefuls, lookalikes and/or entries that do not win on their web page for everyone to see.

 ### <a name="faq2_3"></a>FAQ 2.3: How much time does it take to judge the contest?

-It takes a fair amount of time to setup, run, answer email, process entries, review entries, trim down the set entries to a set of winners, doing the write-up of the winners, announcing the winners, reviewing final edits of the winning entry set, posting the winners, being flamed :-), tell folks who send in late entries to wait until the next contest, etc...
+It takes a fair amount of time to setup, run, answer email, process entries, review entries, trim down the set entries to a set of winning entries, doing the write-up of the entries, announcing the entries, reviewing final edits of the winning entry set, posting the winning entries, being flamed :-), tell folks who send in late entries to wait until the next contest, etc...
 It takes a few weekends and a number nights of study and work ... which is hard given that we are busy with many other activities as well.